Command Pattern Tutorial

 select command

-5. Select Invoker in overview.
+5. Select Invoker in the overview.

 select invoker